northeastern-rc/rc-public-documentation/docs/source/datamanagement/securityandcompliance.md

 ---

 Data security and compliance are shared responsibilities.
-Always consult with your organization's security and legal teams to ensure you meet all applicable requirements and follow best practices.
-Contact the HPC support team if you have specific questions or need assistance.
+Always consult your organization's security and legal teams to ensure you meet all applicable requirements and follow best practices.
+Please feel free to contact the HPC support team if you have specific questions or need assistance.